Texas Spring Palace: Construction

-A number of local railroad companies co-sponsored the Texas Spring Palace in order to boost tourism, investment, and immigration to Texas.
+A number of local railroad companies co-sponsored the Texas Spring Palace to boost tourism, investment, and immigration to Texas.
 The three-block-wide showcase building was designed by Arthur Albert Messer (1863-1934) of Fort Worth architecture firm Armstrong & Messer and featured eight towers and a massive dome.
 The exterior shell of the all-wood structure was built by the City of Fort Worth near the current location of the main Fort Worth post office on Lancaster Avenue, just south of downtown.
 The structure was built at a cost of $35,000 in just 31 days.
-The building's center dome was the second largest in the nation, behind only the dome of the U.S. capitol building; the interior featured an exhibit hall, log cabin, tipi, prairie dog town, a man-made cave, and a fountain stocked with fish and waterfowl.
-Exhibits, such as working silkworms and Sam Houston's cane, were provided by “every willing Texas town, organization, and company,” and interiors decorated by women's clubs.
+The building's center dome was the second-largest in the nation, behind only the dome of the U.S. Capitol building; the interior featured an exhibit hall, a log cabin, a tipi, a prairie dog town, a man-made cave, and a fountain stocked with fish and waterfowl.
+Exhibits, such as working silkworms and Sam Houston's cane, were provided by “every willing Texas town, organization, and company,” and the interiors were decorated by women's clubs.

 The building's exterior was liberally decorated with crop art made from a wide variety of Texas agricultural products, including wheat, corn, millet, cotton, grasses, mosses, cacti, coal, animal hides, seashells, cattle horns and skulls, and even a taxidermy steer.
 Grains of Texas corn and oats were embedded in the tar roof instead of the usual gravel.
 The building was expanded to double its original size for the 1890 season.

 Fire

-A flash fire of unknown origin erupted on the night of May 30, 1890 with over 5,000 visitors in the building attending one of the nightly balls held at the Texas Spring Palace.
-The wooden structure, covered in dried agricultural products that had already weathered more than a year of extreme Texas weather, was leveled in less than 15 minutes and no part of the building could be saved.
+A flash fire of unknown origin erupted on the night of May 30, 1890, with over 5,000 visitors in the building attending one of the nightly balls held at the Texas Spring Palace.
+The wooden structure, covered in dried agricultural products that had already weathered more than a year of extreme Texas weather, was leveled in less than 15 minutes, and no part of the building could be saved.
 The fire and destruction of the Texas Spring Palace was front-page news nationwide.
 Remarkably, only one life was lost in the blaze.
-Al Hayne, a 40-year-old Fort Worth civil engineer originally from London, England died of injuries he sustained while saving women and children from the massive fire.
+Al Hayne, a 40-year-old Fort Worth civil engineer originally from London, died of injuries he sustained while saving women and children from the massive fire.
 A monument was erected in honor of Hayne in 1893.
-Ada Large, a local fifteen-year-old, was also awarded a medal by the City of Fort Worth for her role in helping others out of the burning structure.
+Ada Large, a local 15-year-old, was also awarded a medal by the City of Fort Worth for her role in helping others out of the burning structure.